 Smart Fence and Other Wireless Sensing Applications for Critical Industrial Environments [BPN596]

 Following the successful showcase of the Smart Fence technology, this project aims at using MEMS and Optical Sensors in combination with Low-Power radios to implement industrial wireless sensing applications.
 Using inertial sensors, valve position monitoring and machine vibration sensing are added for safeguarding both personnel and equipment.
-Finally, gas leak detection is attempted using IR combustible gas sensors.
+Finally, gas leak detection and localization is attempted using IR combustible gas sensors.
 This project is concerned both with the COTS-based hardware and software behind each application.